SichangHe/sichanghe.github.io/src/notes/class_notes/csci651.md

     - everything need to work, or else fail
 - catechism for DARPA funding/ startup: goal, existing solution, improvement & novelty, expected outcome, cost estimate

+## *An Evaluation of The Ninth SOSP Submissions or How (and How Not) to Write A Good Systems Paper*, Roy Levin, David D. Redell

+- paper category: implementation, theory, idea, measurement, survey, simulation
+- know related work: old & new, peer-reviewed
+- not readily solved by existing approach (or w/ tweak)

 ## *The design philosophy of the DARPA Internet protocols*, David D. Clark